giusepped/JuniorFrontendTest/README.md

 ## Testing

-* I tried to separate the app logic as much as I could so that I could unit test it properly (check `spec/SearchSpec.js`)
+* I tried to separate the app logic as much as I could so that I could unit test it properly.
+Here I check that the user data and the repos data are formatted correctly and stored as attributes of the Search Object (check `spec/SearchSpec.js`).
-* I also made feature tests to check what happens when the app is actually used (check `spec/featureSpec.js`).
+* I also made feature tests to check what happens when the app is actually used.
 I had to mock the ajax request in both the cases of error and success in order to feature test properly.
+In the feature tests, I check that the ajax call gets done at the correct times and that the correct divs are either visible or hidden when they are expected to (check `spec/featureSpec.js`).

 In order to view both unit tests and feature tests, type the following: